mylesmegyesi/clojure.core/README.md

 ## Goals

-* Reimplement clojure.lang package in Clojure
+* Port the clojure.lang package to Clojure (Clojure-in-Clojure)
-* Reimplement stdlib (clojure.core and associated) as modular components
-* Make clojure.lang and clojure stdlib host agnostic
-* Build a comprehensive test suite for Clojure
+* Make Clojure stdlib reusable for all hosts, starting with the JVM and CLR.
+* Build an executable specification for Clojure, in the same vein as the [RubySpec](http://rubyspec.org/).
-* Maintain as much backwards compatibility as possible
+* 100% backwards compatibility

 ## Run the tests